tfabris/BlueGigaEmpeg/README.md

  - Resets the Bluetooth chip to default settings.

- - Looks for Bluetooth devices to pair with for about 30 seconds, and pairs automatically with the first one that it sees.
-Starting with version 1.1.5 of the BlueGigaEmpeg sketch, it will alternate between searching for devices and listening for devices during those 30 seconds.
+ - Looks for Bluetooth devices to pair with for about 60 seconds, and pairs automatically with the first one that it sees.
+Starting with version 1.1.5 of the BlueGigaEmpeg sketch, it will alternate between searching for devices and listening for devices during pairing mode.

- - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once pairing is complete, or once the 30 seconds has run out.
+ - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once pairing is complete, or once the 60 seconds has run out.

 Paired devices share a set of security keys with each other.
 Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases previous